 Each child's birthday is celebrated at snack time by singing "Happy Birthday" and with the wearing of a special birthday crown.
 Your child's teacher will contact you about scheduling a time to celebrate her/his birthday.
 Special cookies (perhaps a numeral cookie representing the age of the birthday child) or a giant cookie decorated or not, make excellent birthday treats.
 Please do NOT bring cupcakes or cake.
-Although the children sometimes request them, they are seldom eaten.
-Also, please do NOT bring party favors, balloons, or the like.
+Although they are sometimes requested by the children, they are seldom eaten.
+Also, please do NOT bring party favors, balloons or the like.
 We are unable to hold birthday parties at the school.
 PLEASE DO NOT SEND BIRTHDAY PARTY INVITATIONS TO SCHOOL TO BE DISTRIBUTED.